Stocks trade mixed after hitting record highs last week - WTMJ

 The weak jobs number suggests the economy is still in recovery mode and bolsters the case for the Federal Reserve to keep interest rates low.

 But keeping interest rates low means the potential for more inflation down the road.
-Commodity prices were climbing in early trading on Monday.
-Copper rose 5% and platinum, which has several industrial uses, was up 3%.
+Commodity prices spiked in early trading before settling down.
+Copper rose 5% in the early going before reversing to a loss of less than 1%.
+Platinum, which has several industrial uses, was up 1.4%.
 Investors will get some key inflation data this week, especially on Wednesday when April’s consumer price index is released.

+Though the employment market has been lagging the recovery, other measures show that the economy is pushing forward.
+Consumer confidence and retail sales have both been regaining ground as people get vaccinated and businesses reopen.
+Americans set a record for pandemic-era air travel on Sunday, according to The Transportation Security Administration.

 Overseas, the British pound was up 1% and is poised to reach its highest level against the U.S. dollar in five years.
 The pound rose after Scotland’s elections showed the Scottish National Party came in short of a majority in Scottish Parliament, which dramatically reduces the chances of Scotland moving forward with a referendum to break away from the U.K.